Massimo Altomare: Equipment

 m:A Fog has always been reluctant to list equipment in interviews.
 It is known that in May, 2008, m:A Fog become the first Italian drummer to be signed as endorser for the American percussion factory Trick Drums.

 In December 2014, through Opera IX official Facebook page, and through Soultone Cymbals official website it has been released a statement regarding m:A Fog new endorsement deal with the American factory Soultone Cymbals.

+As of April 2019, the polish double pedals manufacturer Czarcie Kopyto lists Massimo Altomare in their Artists roster.